NBSutton98/COM-Documentation/docs/task4.md

 - Go back to our other file where the .send is
 - copy the destination path to the html page we just created
 - Update our app.get

   ![reinitGet](./Task4/reintializeGet.png)

 - res.json boiler w/ message

 ## Testing our new website with app.get

 - with our new get request, we can now test our new website!

-  -lets add a messgae to our json object
+- lets add a messgae to our json object

   ![get](./Task4/appGetMessage.png)

 - navigate to localhost:3000 and you should see the new addition